YR72dpi/SecuredWhisker/README.md

 About files, they will be encrypted in the browser in AES with a randomly generated or user-generated key.

 ## ⚠ Warning ⚠

-The RSA private key is stored in your browser.
-If you clean up “Cookies and site data”, this key, which is used to decrypt messages, gonna be lost.
+__RSA private key__: The RSA private key is stored in your browser.
+If you clean up “Cookies and site data”, this key, which is used to decrypt messages, will be lost.

-_// To complete_
+__Message database__: this is a redis database without persistence, it's mean that if you stop the server or docker container, all messages will be lost.

 ## Features